 Performance is an ongoing effort

-Caching your content improves performance.
-A CDN caches the site to improve end user performance.
+Caching your content improves site load times.
+A CDN caches the site to improve end user performance especially when delivering large amounts of data such as images.
 Furthermore, Rocket is a good WordPress cache plugin.

-There are a number of tools to objectively measure website performance.
-Building a history of such measurements helps identify avoid causes of slow performance.
+While there are a number of tools to objectively measure website performance, they each provide different results.
+As a result, you will want to track historical performance trends separately for each tool.
+Building a history of such measurements helps identify and avoid changes that cause slow performance.
+Consequently, you can measure the before and after impact of changes such as the addition of NGINX.
 Automatically compressing images added to the Media Library helps improve performance.
+SMUSH is an example of a plugin that helps automate media image compression.